 The seemingly paradoxical nature of the Zen koan that was adapted for this post's title is reflected in its subject: Friday night's series finale of Batman: The Brave and the Bold.

-I expect that fans who loved the series loved the episode, titled "Mitefall" — a reference to Bat-Mite, the magical imp who appeared regularly in the often-goofy Batman comics of the early 1960s, and to Knightfall, the grim-'n'-gritty Batman storyline of the early 1990s.
-It references many of the show's most popular traits and co-stars B:TBATB's breakout version of Aquaman, a pompous cross between the classic incarnation of DC's sea king, his Marvel counterpart Namor the Sub-Mariner, and Gaston from Disney's Beauty and the Beast.
+I expect that fans who loved the series loved the episode, whose title "Mitefall" is a reference to Bat-Mite, the magical imp who appeared regularly in the often-goofy Batman comics of the early 1960s, and to Knightfall, the grim-'n'-gritty Batman storyline of the early 1990s.
+It references many of the show's most popular traits and co-stars B:TBATB's breakout incarnation of Aquaman — less rooted in past versions of DC's sea king than in his pompous Marvel counterpart Namor the Sub-Mariner and Gaston from Disney's Beauty and the Beast.

 Despite the almost reverently expectant note on which my last post ended, I carry a small amount of dread that The Muppets will be unfulfilling or, worse, offensive in some way to its heritage — and moreover I understand that no matter how satisfying it may be on the whole it can't help but lack an essential ingredient.